brennanfee/winfiles/installation-steps.md

 2. If not in the winfiles directory navigate to C:\profile\winfiles or D:\profile\winfiles (depending on if you have one hard drive or two).
 3. Run `.\02-bootstrap.ps1`
     * As an option you can pass an install "type" like so `.\02-bootstrap.ps1 -InstallType "home"`.
 "Home" is the default with "work" and "gaming" as other options.
 The primary difference between the install types are what applications and settings are being used.
+4. Reboot

 During this step, be on the lookout for the occasional dialog box during application installations.

+## 5: Run the 03-cleanup Script

+1. Open PowerShell as an Administrator
+2. If not in the winfiles directory navigate to C:\profile\winfiles or D:\profile\winfiles (depending on if you have one hard drive or two).
+3. Run `.\03-cleanup.ps1`
+3. Close PowerShell.

+## 6: Manual Installations

+NOTE: Remove PIA from auto-install (shows prompts)
+NOTE: Remove Rainmeter from auto-install (shows prompts)